iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 datasets, data artifacts, and machine learning models.
 How do we keep track of changes in data, code, and ML models?
 What’s the best way to organize and store multiple versions of data files for safe, persistent access?
-How can the lifecycle of data and models be followed and enforced?
+How can the intertwined lifecycles of data and models be followed and enforced?

 ![](/img/data_ver_complex.png) _Exponential complexity of DS projects_